 Protect Yourself

 Regularly review your bank and credit card statement for signs of fraud and take steps to address anything that arises.
+It’s important to categorize your transactions each month to ensure that you catch any fraudulent or unauthorized charges.
 Keep your passwords secure and buy insurance to protect yourself in the event of an emergency.

 Bonus: Include Your Kids